Glass blowers and designers design, produce, decorate and finish pieces of glass for a variety of purposes, including

-If you are self-employed, you will also need good general business and research skills, self-motivation and the ability to market yourself and your products.
+If you're self-employed, you'll also need good general business and research skills, self-motivation and the ability to market yourself and your products.

 Foreign language skills may improve your chances of branching out into overseas markets.

 Take the opportunity during your degree to showcase your work at public exhibitions and take part in competitions and degree shows.
-Also, make the most of visits, exchanges and work placements both in the UK and abroad to build a network of contacts.
+Make the most of visits, exchanges and work placements both in the UK and abroad to build a network of contacts.
 If possible, take on commissions to further enhance your CV.

-Although not all jobs require formal educational qualifications, you will need a portfolio of work to present to potential employers and clients.
+Although not all jobs require formal educational qualifications, you'll need a portfolio of work to present to potential employers and clients.
 Subjects or experience in areas such as art and design, technology and the sciences, coupled with a passion for the glass sector will give you an advantage.

 Many glass blowers or designers work for themselves as self-employed artists, designers or makers.
 If you specialise in giftware, jewellery or one-off pieces of artwork, you can sell your products through craft fairs, exhibitions, galleries or arts centre gift shops.
 See more information on self-employment.

 While department stores usually work with larger producers, some may sell exclusive ranges of independent designers.
-Online shopping has also increased potential markets for glass designers; most will have their own website with an online gallery and often an online shop.
+Online shopping has also increased potential markets for glass designers - most designers will have their own website with an online gallery and often an online shop.

 Other glass blowers or designers work for studios where they may specialise in areas such as stained glass, glass painting or decorative surface treatments, e.g. kiln forming or engraving.

 A small number of UK crystal manufacturers employ skilled glass blowers, designers and decorators.
 These include:

 - Dartington Crystal - the only remaining major crystal factory in the UK

 - House of Waterford Crystal - located in Ireland.

 Other larger employers include department stores and interior design houses, which have their own design teams.

 Stained glass designers may be commissioned by: